How to Look Great in Photos

 The camera makes your eye looks smaller, so play up your eye makeup if you know that photos are likely.
 Use eyeliner and a few extra coats of mascara.

 Close your eyes and have the photographer count to three.
-On three, open them, and the photographer should get a nice wide-eyed look.
+On three, open them, and the photographer should get a beautiful wide-eyed look.
 Focus your eyes slightly above the lens.
 If outdoors, try for the soft angles early morning or late afternoon light so that the light will be an asset rather than a factor making you painfully squint.

 Have fun!
 Being relaxed, confident and happy is the best guarantee for a great photo.
-You can lean against something, or interact with your friend or colleagues.
+You can lean against something, or interact with your friends or colleagues.
 In a more formal setting, chat with the photographer about anything but photos.
 Maybe you’d like to hold a book or your eyeglasses.

 You could put a hand on your hip, or clasp to one side, but avoid the rigid pose of hands straight down by your sides.
 The most photogenic people are not necessarily the most attractive, but they let their personalities shine through, and have fun with the camera.